Bitdoze Logo

 Advanced Configuration and Feature Optimization

-Once your Stirling PDF instance is operational, you can enhance its capabilities through various configuration options and feature customizations.
+Once Stirling PDF is operational, you can enhance its capabilities through configuration options.

 Document Processing Configuration

-• OCR Languages: Install additional Tesseract language packs for multi-language support
+• OCR Languages: Install Tesseract language packs for multi-language support

 • Security Settings: Enable authentication, rate limiting, and access controls